Object-Oriented Haskell

 instance ReadVar TVar STM where

-= readTVar
+readVar = readTVar

 instance WriteVar TVar STM where

-= newTVar
+newVar = newTVar

-newVar = writeTVar
+writeVar = writeTVar

 instance ReadVar IORef IO where

-= readIORef
+readVar = readIORef

 instance WriteVar IORef IO where

-= newIORef
+newVar = newIORef

-newVar = writeIORef writeVar
+writeVar = writeIORef

 Mutable Objects Generalized

-Armed with the above, let’s generalize our mutable objects and interfaces, starting with the Renderable
+Armed with the above, let's generalize our mutable objects and interfaces,

 interface: